 Synthetic Testing Anomaly Detection¶

-Used to monitor the synthetic testing data within a workspace.
-You can set a threshold range for the specified amount of data generated by the probing tasks during a given time period.
-Once the data volume reaches these thresholds, the system will trigger an alert.
-Additionally, you can customize the alert levels so that when the specified data volume reaches different threshold ranges, corresponding level alerts are triggered.
+Used to monitor the data from Synthetic Tests within a workspace.
+You can set a threshold range for the specified data volume generated by a probing task over a certain period of time, and once the data volume reaches these thresholds, the system will trigger an alert.
+Additionally, you can customize the alert level so that when the specified data volume reaches different threshold ranges, corresponding level alert events can be triggered.

 Use Cases¶

-Supports monitoring data volumes produced by probes based on HTTP
+Supports monitoring data generated by probes based on HTTP

 , TCP